sharils/sharils.github.io/_posts/2018-12-23-postman-vs-supertest.markdown

 the same method of on Swagger. `PUT` is not the only method that is broken, it's every method with body that's broken.

+### Enable/Disable Tests

+It's impossible to enable or disable a test now.

+### Blacklist/Whitelist Tests

+It's impossible tag tests and include/exclude tests based on the tags.
+E.g. tests that integrates with the real 3rd party API instead of mocks.

 ## Bonus

 One might be wondering the difference between Postman and Insomnia.
 My answer